olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 ### Figuring out storage
 The credentials are stored in a config file, so we need to put the file somewhere our function can access.

 Functions can use /tmp space up to 500MB.
-That's more than enough space for us, but we need something persistent.
+That would be more than enough space for us, but /tmp may get emptied by AWS between function runs.
+We need something persistent.

 Another option would be to host a file outside of AWS, like on GitHub.
-However, the file is senstitive, because it contains credentials for the IRCC account, so at least store it in a private repository, not a public one!
+However, the file is senstitive, because it contains credentials for the IRCC account, so at least it should be stored in a private repository, not a public one!
 I believe that code hosting site is not an appropriate place for credentials, so I want to place the file somewhere in AWS.

+This gives us a choice between AWS storage offerings.
 [Here](https://dzone.com/articles/confused-by-aws-storage-options-s3-ebs-amp-efs-explained) to read about the difference between S3, EBS and EFS.
-For our case we just need a basic csv file stored, so EFS suits us the best.
+For our case we just need a basic text file stored, so EFS suits us the best.
 EFS provides us basic file structure paradigm for storing a simple file in a conventional format, and it provides us elasticity of size, which means we only use as much disk space as our small file needs. https://aws.amazon.com/blogs/compute/using-amazon-efs-for-aws-lambda-in-your-serverless-applications/